copperlight/copperlight.github.io/docs/github/how-i-built-my-site.md

 1. Code > Description
 1. Code > Website
 1. Code > Manage topics
-1. Settings > Branches > Default branch: `source`
-1. Settings > Branches > Protected branches: `source`
+1. Settings > Branches > Protected branches: `main`
     1. Check: Protect this branch
     1. Check: Include administrators

 ## New Post Workflow

+1. Create a new branch, so you can check your work in a PR.

+        git checkout -b new-post

-1. Start serving the site locally, with file change detection.
+2. Start serving the site locally, with file change detection.

         mkdocs serve
         open http://localhost:8000

-1. Start a new post by creating a markdown file in the `./docs` directory hierarchy.
+3. Start a new post by creating a markdown file in the `./docs` directory hierarchy.

-1. Images can be served from a location such as `./docs/images`, with references as follows:
+4. Images can be served from a location such as `./docs/images`, with references as follows:

         ![Link Name](/images/my-file.png "Alt Text")

-1. Add the new markdown file to the `./mkdocs.yml` site configuration and continue editing.
+5. Add the new markdown file to the `./mkdocs.yml` site configuration and continue editing.
 See [Writing Your Docs](http://www.mkdocs.org/user-guide/writing-your-docs/) for tips on arranging your Markdown files.

-1. When editing is complete, commit and push the file to save your work.
+6. When editing is complete, commit changes and push.
+Open a PR on the GitHub site and check the build output.
+Merge when you are happy with the changes.

         git add --all
         git commit -m "my new post"
         git push origin

-1. Build and deploy the site, which uses the `remote_branch` key from the `mkdocs.yml` file to choose the branch that will receive the push.

-        mkdocs gh-deploy